The deer harvested by a hunter prompted celebration but other hunters on social media certainly did not think so.

 Hmmm … Ponder those questions.

 What has deer hunting become?
-Is it all about huge trophy antlers?
-Maybe we should place some blame on the outdoor media industry where notable hunters are constantly shooting massive-antlered bucks.
+Is it really all about huge trophy antlers?
+Maybe we should place some blame on the outdoor media industry where notable hunters are still constantly shooting massive-antlered bucks.
 Sure, most of us like big bucks and I will shoot one during Nebraska’s firearm or muzzleloader deer hunting season if it presents itself.
+After all, big deer provide a lot of meat.
 I am an opportunist though and may take that nub, spike, forked or basket-racked buck on my aunt’s farm, if my permit allows.

 For clarity, the intrinsic worth of antlers or a hide (cape) in no way reduces the intrinsic worth of the meat, heart, liver or any other facet of the animal’s life.
 It is just one portion of the whole, what I call “the broad perspective.”